iostermann/Purdue-CS434-Lab02/README.md

+# Ray Tracer for CS434 AAdvanced Graphics Spring 2021
+Here is a ray tracer that I created from scratch for a school project.
+What follows is the readme from my submission:
+#
 I have implemented all the required pieces of Lab 2 as well as the extra credit movie generator.

 I am fairly certain that all dependencies are either statically linked or included in this distribution.